LeZheng/Owl-CL-document/CLHS-doc/4-Types-and-Classes.md

 if:

 1. T1 is a subtype of T2, or
-2. (upgraded-complex-part-type 'T1) and (upgraded-complex-part-type 'T2) return two different type specifiers that always refer to the same sets of objects; in this case, (complex T1) and (complex T2) both refer to the same specialized representation.
+2. (upgraded-complex-part-type 'T1) and (upgraded-complex-part-type 'T2) return two different type specifiers that always refer to the same sets of objects; in this case, (complex T1) and (complex T2) both refer to the same speRecursive expansion of the type specifier returned as the expansion must terminate, including the expansion of type specifiers which are nested within the expansioncialized representation.

 The values are false and true otherwise.